 - Forms W-2, 1099, SS-8, W-4, 941, and Form 940 reporting/deposit requirements and due dates

 - Understanding payroll tax responsibilities in the gig economy

 - Distinguish an employee from an independent contractor and understand the relief available to employees who misclassify

 - Understand the withholding requirements for FICA and federal income taxes for Forms W-2 and 1099, including back-up withholding

-- Comply with the quarterly and annual reporting for employment tax deposits and filings
+- Comply with the quarterly and annual reporting for employment tax deposits before and after the CARES Act

 - Examine employer requirements regarding Form W-4